hplp/rfautomata/README.md

 # Random Forest Automata

-This is an open-source implementation of Random Forests as automata on Micron's Automata Processor.
-In short, this code trains a Random Forest with Scikit Learn, and transforms the resulting model into ANML, an XML-like representation of Nondeterministic Finite Automata (NFA) for the Automata Processor.
+This is an open-source implementation of Decision Tree-based (Random Forest, Boosted Regression Trees, Adaboost) machine learning models as Automata on Micron's Automata Processor (AP).
+This code trains a DT-based model with Scikit Learn (on the CPU), and transforms the resulting model into ANML, an XML-like representation of Nondeterministic Finite Automata (NFA) for the Automata Processor.

+For more about the Automata Processor, visit CAP's website: http://cap.virginia.edu/

 This project is written in Python in the Object-Oriented style.

 # The Data

 In order to use this code to train ensemble modes from your data, it is necessary to write an extractor for the raw data.
+This file processes your raw data and converts it into Numpy X and y matrices.
+These are then stored in a Numpy Zip file (.npz) for more efficient processing.
 Please see the following examples found in data/:

-## ocrExtractor
+### ocrExtractor

-The ocrExtractor program extracts the pixels feature matrix (X) and classification vector (y) from normalized OCR data based on Rob Kassel's OCR work.
-The data can be obtained from:
+The ocrExtractor program extracts the pixel feature matrix (X) and classification vector (y) from normalized handwritten letter data based on Rob Kassel's OCR work.
+The data can be obtained from the following locations:

 https://github.com/adiyoss/StructED/tree/master/tutorials-code/ocr/data